Information for Preceptors

 - Ensure competency in the provision of patient care

-- Include four required rotations (one each in institutional/hospital practice, advanced community practice, ambulatory care and adult acute care) and two elective rotations
+- Include four required rotations (one each in institutional/hospital practice, advanced community practice, ambulatory care and two elective rotations

 Preceptor of the Year Awards

 Each year, the USJ Doctor of Pharmacy Program hosts a Preceptor of the Year Award Ceremony to recognize two outstanding preceptors in the field.
 As experiential education professionals, pharmacist preceptors teach students practice-related skills necessary to provide quality pharmacist care.
 In addition to serving as teachers, pharmacist preceptors mentor student pharmacists, promoting personal and professional growth.